Programming with the AVR toolchain

 CrossPack for AVR

-CrossPack for AVR Development is a development toolchain for Atmel’s AVR microcontrollers running on OS X, similar to WinAVR for Windows.
+CrossPack for AVR Development is a development toolchain for Atmel’s AVR MCUs running on macOS, similar to WinAVR for Windows.
 It consists of the GNU compiler suite avr-gcc etc., a C library avr-libc for the AVR, the avrdude code uploader (implements Atmel’s programming protocol), and several other useful utilities such as

 gdb for debugging with

 /usr/local/CrossPack-AVR.
 For help type

 avr-help and an HTML manual opens, describing among other things how to start a projecy from scratch using Xcode.

 AVR Fuse Calculator is a web-based interactive fuse value calculator for AVR devices.
 You choose the desired options from pop-up menus or checkboxes and it tells you the hexadecimal fuse values to be used with avrdude.